UAlberta-EcoCar/Electrical-Hardware-Design/README.md

-# Electrical-2022-Design-Hardware
+# Communications Hub Board
-Contains the hardware design for the upcoming prototype vehicle
+Contains the hardware for the communications hub.
+The hardware documentation is below: